Director

 Jael has worked with a range of clients from Arts Council England to What Next? and Universities to Local Authority and volunteer run museums, libraries and arts organisations.
 Prior to her consultancy career she held leadership roles at MLA Yorkshire, CapeUK and IVE.

-Christine Sefton, Senior Associate
+Senior Associate

 Christine is an experienced researcher and Community Engagement Practitioner with a particular focus on creative methods and collaborative activities.